API Makes Your eCommerce Solution Rock

 Understanding the API Economy

 APIs can be either public – projecting your data and capabilities to the outside world – or private – simplifying access to those designated within your company or trusted partners.
-Last year, external facing APIs were a faint blip on the horizon, but now ProgrammableWeb lists over 9,000 APIs just waiting to be tapped.
+Last year, external-facing APIs were a faint blip on the horizon, but now ProgrammableWeb lists over 9,000 APIs just waiting to be tapped.
 No doubt that number will grow exponentially as new data points and databases emerge.
 And for every public API, there are approximately ten more private ones shuttling enterprise data within their companies and partner ecosystems.

 To better understand the relationship between APIs and the emerging API economy, an example would be a coffee company whose app has purchasing functionalities but doesn’t yet identify the nearest store to a customer’s present location.

-A developer (internal or external) could establish connections between the Google Maps API, the coffee company’s store list (via another API) and a customer’s geolocation (via their cellphone data) to give that consumer the ability to instantly direct themselves to the most convenient location of their favourite brand of coffee.
+A developer (internal or external) could establish connections between the Google Maps API, the coffee company’s store list (via another API) and a customer’s geolocation (via their cellphone data) to give that consumer the ability to instantly direct themselves to the most convenient location of their favorite brand of coffee.

 The coffee company benefits as this new functionality helps maintain the customer’s brand loyalty.
 The App developer, if external, benefits via in-app revenue streams (such as advertising) or reselling the data that is generated.